 The NEAS Validation by Educational Experience (VEE) On-Line Courses

-NEAS offers on-line courses for VEE credit: microeconomics, macroeconomics, corporate finance, regression analysis, and time series.
+NEAS offers on-line courses for VEE credit: microeconomics, macroeconomics, corporate finance, mathematical statistics and financial accounting .
 All five courses are approved for VEE credit by the SOA and CAS.

 The on-line courses can be combined with college courses to meet VEE requirements.
-You may have a college course in microeconomics but not macroeconomics, or you may have credit for regression analysis but not time series.
+For example you may have a college course in microeconomics but not macroeconomics, .
 Combine your college course with an on-line course for VEE credit.